njaymeee/algo-alpha/README.md

-**Algowords (Alpha)** is a free e-learning website open for all ages, with two separate subjects for Grade 8 and Grade 9.
-Our project started last February for our school purposes.
-The project was initially released (Beta) on March 14.
-For now, the Algowords will undergo significant maintenance after the release, returning to its alpha state.
+**Algowords (Alpha)** is a free e-learning website open to all ages, with two separate subjects for Grade 8 and Grade 9.
+Our project started last February for school purposes and was initially released (Beta) on March 14.
+On June 10, 2025, the Lead Developer of Algowords utterly canceled the project, and it will no longer be updated.
 **UPDATE**
-As for the update, the two developers became former contributors, except the Lead Developer; the only standing to maintain the project and open for anyone to use.
-Currently this still maintained, and it's only hope to raise the funds for organizations to help contribute to the community.
+Algowords has no standing developers to maintain the project itself.
+It will remain publicly open for anyone to improve.

 **Patch Note**

 As of June 10, 2025.
-V1.3 Alpha.
+V1.5 Alpha.

 Added Subscription.
 Fixed Minor bugs.